 Surgery remains the best solution for patients with primary hyperparathyroidism (PHPT).
 However, certain patients--either because they’re elderly, have comorbid conditions, or simply refuse to consider surgery—need another treatment option.
 For these inoperable patients, a type of drug that physicians previously avoided may be a choice after all--thiazides.

 Typically, thiazide diuretics have been given to patients with hypercalciuria whose cause is not known.
-However, when patients have hypercalciuria as a result of PHPT, thiazides were not offered because of the concern that blood calcium levels would rise.
+However, when patients have hypercalciuria as a result of PHPT, thiazides were not prescribed because of concerns that blood calcium levels would rise.

-To test this theory, an Israeli team at Rabin Medical Center and Tel Aviv University conducted a retrospective analysis of the medical records of 72 patients--58 of them female--with PHPT who had been treated with thiazides for either hypercalciuria or hypertension.1 They found that the thiazide medication lowered urine calcium levels but did not appear to raise serum calcium levels.
+To test this theory, an Israeli team at Rabin Medical Center and Tel Aviv University conducted a retrospective analysis of the medical records of 72 patients (58 female) with PHPT who had been treated with thiazides for either hypercalciuria or hypertension.1 They found that the thiazide medication lowered urine calcium levels but did not appear to raise serum calcium levels.

 “This study was prompted by the controversy surrounding the use of thiazide in patients with PHPT,” wrote the authors in the study’s discussion section.

 “We found that in patients with PHPT and hypercalciuria who are ineligible for or have failed surgery, treatment with thiazide diuretics can successfully decrease urinary calcium excretion without inducing a significant change in serum calcium level regardless of the dose used (12.5-50 mg/day),” Tsvetor and his team stated in their paper1; they did not respond to a request for comment.